The Discovery Process

 The typical divorce case presents issues of support, division of assets and liabilities, and parental responsibility.
 A judge cannot decide, nor can the parties settle these issues without accurate information.
 Often, one party has less knowledge than the other about such matters.
 To ensure during divorce that both parties have equal access to necessary information, the law provides various means of obtaining information through the “discovery” process.
 Discovery can take any, or all, of the following forms:

 Financial Affidavit: This type of discovery is mandatory upon the filing of a divorce case.
 Once the petition for dissolution is filed, both parties are required by local rule to submit a financial affidavit, which provides a useful summary of income, expenses, assets and liabilities.
-This affidavit is available in a fillable form located online at:

 In modest asset cases, the financial affidavits of the parties may provide much of the information necessary to resolve the case.
 Often, more information will be required than can be gleaned from the financial affidavits.
 In such circumstances, additional discovery procedures are initiated, all of which are created by rules that all attorneys are bound to follow.
 The types of discovery which may be initiated include: